* Find pdf files of Orders of Worship at the bottom of this page.

 *Dismissal with Blessing

-Pastor: Rev. Eumin Kim Liturgist/Reader: Bob DiSalvo Music Director: Drew Banzhoff
+Pastors: Rev. Eumin Kim, Rev. Prumeh Lee Liturgist/Reader: Bob DiSalvo Music Director: Drew Banzhoff

 REMINDERS